-This report has assessed the potential options for mitigating flood risk to Stonehaven arising from the River Carron, Glaslaw Burn and Bervie Braes and proposed a preferred scheme.
-The options assessed where full flood defences (flood walls) in conjunction with channel modifications, raising of bridges that restrict the flow along the River Carron, and the attenuation of flows through the provision of upstream storage.
+This report has assessed the potential options for mitigating flood risk to Stonehaven arising from the River Carron, Glaslaw Burn and Bervie Braes and proposed a preferred Flood Protection Scheme for Stonehaven.
+The options assessed where full flood defences (flood walls) in conjunction with channel modifications, raising of bridges that restrict the flow along the River Carron, and the attenuation of flows through the provision of upstream storage and a combination of upstream storage and direct defences.

-The storage option was tested by attenuating flows within the River Carron to not exceed 16m3/s (at which point it would overtop its banks).
-Various options were tested for storage, however, the required storage volume resulted in this option being considered not cost beneficial and would also require flood walls within the town itself
+Various options were tested for storage, however, the required storage volume resulted in this option being considered not cost beneficial and would also require flood walls within the town itself.
+When using storage to reduce the height of flood defences, the scheme was also not economically beneficial.

-The final preferred scheme is:
+The final preferred scheme is for direct defences:

-- Direct flood defences on the River Carron from immediately upstream of the Red Bridge NGR OS 386915 785636 to the coast at NGR OS 387522 785732. - Occasional modifications to the River Carron channel between the Green Bridge and Bridgefield Bridge (a distance of 435m) removing approximately 1200m2 of material from the channel.
-This will also involve the removal of the weir downstream of Green Bridge at NGR OS 387052 785636. - Direct flood defences on the Glaslaw Burn from upstream of Carron Gardens to the upstream face of Low Wood Road - Raising of the Green Bridge from its current soffit of 7.71 mAOD by 1.2m to reduce its hydraulic impact and provide sufficient freeboard. - Raising of the White Bridge by 0.3m to reduce its hydraulic impact. - Raising of the Red Bridge by 1m from is soffit of 9.01 mAOD to reduce its hydraulic impact and provide sufficient freeboard. - Replacing the culvert under the Woodview Court Bridge with a box culvert with dimensions of approximately 4m by 1.5m with an invert level of 6.72 mAOD.
+- Direct flood defences on the River Carron from immediately upstream of the Red Bridge NGR OS 386915 785636 to the coast at NGR OS 387522 785732. - Occasional modifications to the River Carron channel between the Green Bridge and Bridgefield Bridge (a distance of 435m) removing approximately 1200 m3 of material from the channel.
+This will also involve the reduction of the weir/sewer downstream of Green Bridge at NGR OS 387052 785636. - Direct flood defences on the Glaslaw Burn from upstream of Carron Gardens to the upstream face of Low Wood Road - Replacing the culvert under the Woodview Court Bridge with a box culvert with dimensions of approximately 4 m by 2 m with an invert level of 6.72 mAOD. - Raising and relocating of the Green Bridge from its current soffit of 7.71 mAOD by 1.2 m to reduce its hydraulic impact and provide sufficient freeboard. - Raising of the White Bridge by approximately 1 m to reduce its hydraulic impact. - Raising of the Red Bridge by 1 m from is soffit of 9.01 mAOD to reduce its hydraulic impact and provide sufficient freeboard.